RussKie/winforms/Documentation/designer-releases/0.1/gettingstarted.md

-Getting started with WinForms on .NETCore
+Getting started with Windows Forms on .NET
 ==========================================

-Create your first WinForms .NET Core “Hello World” application
+Create your first Windows Forms .NET “Hello World” application
 --------------------------------------------------------------

-The way you create your .NET Core WinForms application is very similar to creating .NET Framework application:
+The way you create your .NET Windows Forms application is very similar to creating .NET Framework application:

 -   In the *Open recent/Get started* Dialog of Visual Studio 2019, click on *Create a new project*.

 -   Visual Studio shows the *Create a new project* dialog.
-In the project filter textbox, enter “winforms” to filter all the templates to WinForms projects, and pick *Windows Forms App (.NET Core) for C\#*.
+In the project filter textbox, enter “winforms” to filter all the templates to Windows Forms projects, and pick *Windows Forms App (.NET) for C\#*.

     ![05CreateNewProject][05CreateNewProject]

-    **Note:** The Visual Basic language is currently not supported for .NET Core WinForms applications.
+    **Note:** The Visual Basic language is currently not supported for .NET Windows Forms applications.

 -   In the Dialog *Configure your new project*, enter a *Project name*, for example “HelloWinFormsCore”.
-Chose a file *Location* for the project files and click *Create* to create the Visual Studio Solution with the WinForms Core Project.
+Chose a file *Location* for the project files and click *Create* to create the Visual Studio Solution with the Windows Forms Project.

-    **Note:** After you’ve created a new WinForms project, it might take Visual Studio a few seconds to properly load all files before you can open the designer by double-clicking on the Form1.cs.
+    **Note:** After you’ve created a new Windows Forms project, it might take Visual Studio a few seconds to properly load all files before you can open the designer by double-clicking on the Form1.cs.